 Here’s more from the Pacific:

 - Key Clippers starters Kawhi Leonard (left foot soreness) and Norman Powell (left patellar tendinopathy) will be sidelined for Monday’s contest in Detroit, tweets Law Murray of The Athletic.
 It’s the second straight absence for Leonard and third for Powell, who was previously listed as having left knee soreness.
-As expected, Ben Simmons will also be sidelined with what the team called left knee injury management — he has yet to play a back-to-back this season (the Clippers lost at Indiana on Sunday).
+As expected, Ben Simmons will also be sidelined with what the team called left knee injury management — he has yet to play both ends of a back-to-back this season (the Clippers lost at Indiana on Sunday).

 - Veteran forward Markieff Morris was an afterthought in the blockbuster trade that saw Luka Doncic land with the Lakers, but head coach JJ Redick says he’s been a valuable leader in the locker room, according to Khobi Price of The Southern California News Group (subscriber link).
 “He’s been awesome,” Redick said.
 “It’s very valuable to have a guy like that, a voice, an older voice, someone who’s seen it all in the NBA, someone who’s won a championship.
 Obviously that helps as well.
 He’s been great on the bench with talking with guys, making sure our bench energy is good.
 I told him the other day, we see it and we appreciate it and we all just value what he’s doing right now from that aspect in leadership.”